 Chairs aren’t provided by default, so if you do not specifically inform them, they will not put chairs out (as some couples do not want them at all).

 If you have guests at your wedding, it’s easier to simply pass your belongings off to a guest for safekeeping.
 City Hall, being a public space, isn’t the safest spot to leave belongings unattended.
-Keep a watchful eye on your possessions if you do need to set things down.
+Keep a watchful eye on your possessions if you do need to set things down, as I’m sure there are thieves operating.

 With our dynamic approach, unrestricted movement is crucial.
-Don’t let excess baggage weigh you down and hinder your experience – trust us, it’s no fun constantly moving stuff around especially when you don’t need it.
-Check out my next tip for yet another reason to pack light…
+Don’t let excess baggage weigh you down and hinder your experience – trust us, it’s no fun constantly moving stuff around especially when you realize you don’t need it until later in the day, and wish you’d kept it in the car, hotel or with one of your guests.
+Check out my next tip for yet another reason to pack light…!

 Dress for warm weather